@bagawork/framework

 const frameworkApp = new FrameworkApp(createApp, runtimeSettings)

-It is also possible to pass a string that contains JS code that evaluates to the createApp()
+It is also possible to pass a string that contains the BagaCode for the app created through our editor as the createApp()